If you did a double take when you saw this unique fusion recipe for Mexican Shrimp Pad Thai you’re not alone.

 I instantly started thinking how I would try and recreate the dish using Mexican flavors in a traditional pad Thai.

-I called my sister in law who is from Thailand and she shared with me how her family makes pad Thai.
+Then called my sister in law who is from Thailand and she shared with me how her family makes pad Thai.

-Then I added my twists and turns from there.
+I added my twists and turns from there.

 All this great collaboration was so fun for me and I’m hoping it benefits you too…because YES…it’s just as good (if not better) than it sounds 🙂

 Here is how to make Mexican Shrimp Pad Thai